he1nh/openshift-prometheus/README.md

 PASS=<password>
 ```

-Besides html the *stats* page can also deliver the metrics in *csv* format by using `/;csv`
+Besides HTML the *stats* page can also deliver the metrics in *csv* format by using `/;csv`

 ### haproxy-exporter

 Since Prometheus needs the metric presented differently we will be using an *exporter*.
 Which will convert the *csv* data and present it in the Prometheus format in a */metrics* target.

-The username and password for accessing the *HAPproxy* metrics are stored as *base64* encoded strings within (/objects/haproxy-secret.yml).
+The username and password for accessing the *HAProxy* metrics are stored as *base64* encoded strings within (/objects/haproxy-secret.yml).
 You will need to modify this file and add your values before continuing

 ```code